ese-nguyen/skills_matcher/memory-bank/activeContext.md

 - Excel export endpoint for mapped samples
 - API documentation and DB schema note

 ## Next Steps
-- Implement MongoDB persistence and uniqueness
-- Add Excel export endpoint
-- Improve error handling and validation
-- Add Dockerfile and .env
+ - Modify Excel/CSV endpoint: when a user uploads an Excel/CSV file, return the same file with an additional column for mapped skills
-- Prepare GCP deployment scripts
+ - Prepare for GCP deployment
-- Update README and API docs
+ - Update API/database as needed for future requirements